israelMateos/IceFlix/README.md

 This repository contains the following files and directories:

-- `configs` has the configuration file for the service.
+- `configs` has the configuration file for the service, as well as for the IceStorm service.
 - `iceflix` is the main Python package.
 - `iceflix/__init__.py` is an file needed by Python to recognise the `iceflix` directory as a Python module, and where the `IceFlix` package importation is defined.
 - `iceflix/cli.py` contains several functions to handle the basic console entry points